library-testing/Muffin/README.md

-## Efficient and Comprehensive Deep Learning Library Testing
+## Muffin: Testing Deep Learning Libraries via Neural Architecture Fuzzing
 This project is about to go public.